Do you ever have visions about your life that seem completely unorthodox?

 You see yourself living contently, where happiness visits frequently.
 You see your smile as if for the first time - the one others appreciate when you give it to them - and you actually like it.
 And that's not the only thing you like.
 You like yourself too.
 You're no longer afraid.
 Sure, you get the occasional urge to yank out your intestines every now and then, but you start to welcome the anticipation of fear at the door with faith by your side.
 You no longer see Murphy’s law as an umbrella for all things negative.
 You now look at it with the stance of “anything that can go right will go right”.

-This is an accurate description of a new found realization on my trip to Cape Town, South Africa.
+This is an accurate description of a new found realization from my trip to Cape Town, South Africa.
 I had such an awesome time and went through so many experiences that were so freeing.
 I went through anxiety, fear, excitement, thrill, comfort, discomfort, satisfaction, boldness, courage, sadness, stagnation.
 I met people who were sweet, helpful, encouraging, honest, free, caring, accepting, bold, fearless.
 People from Australia, Bermuda, US, Austria, Eastern Cape, Angola, Congo, Zimbabwe.

 As I was preparing for this trip, I didn’t really think it was going to happen.
 In fact anxiety hit me so hard that I was about to cancel it entirely and just bum at home for the remaining two weeks of my school holiday.
 But, I just knew I had to take the plunge and go for it and do something that I never had done before.
 And so I got on a plane and headed south.